hcallahan-lowrisc/ibex-demo-system/README.md

 warn-dirty = false
 EOF

+# Add your user to the global trusted-users list
+# This allows us to easily import from a cache on a local USB
+sudo MYUSER=$USER su
+mkdir -p /etc/nix
+cat <<EOF >> /etc/nix/nix.conf
+require-sigs = false
+EOF
+exit

+# Reload the nix daemon to commit the config above
+sudo systemctl restart nix-daemon.service

 # You may now need to reload your shell, but check that nix is working by running this:
 nix --version
 > nix (Nix) 2.12.0